ahlusar1989/ibm-demo/README.md

-##Getting Started
+## Getting Started

-**Note : Please ensure that MongoDB is running.** Also, `npm3` is required to install dependencies properly and node version is 6.9.
+**Note : Please ensure that MongoDB is running.** Also, `npm3` is required to install dependencies properly and Node version is 6.9.

 ## Available Commands